nitram509/tweet-gateway-server/README.md

 ##### Status update Aug/2022:

-The code is somewhat old and some issues are known in the used dependencies.
+The code is somewhat old and at least 6 known issues in the dependencies are listed by Github's security check.
 The former free service (tweet-gateway.herokuapp.com/) was removed, because Heroku closed their free tiers and since this app was not much used, I'm not willing to pay for hosting.